Violent assault in West Hollywood caught on surveillance cameras - ExBulletin

 Violent assault in West Hollywood caught on surveillance cameras

-Authorities with the Los Angeles County Sheriff's Department are asking for the public's help in identifying and locating a suspect captured on surveillance cameras in West Hollywood assaulting a man with a deadly weapon.
+Authorities with the Los Angeles County Sheriff's Department are asking for the public's help in identifying and locating a suspect captured on surveillance cameras in West Hollywood assaulting a block-by-block safety ambassador with a deadly weapon.

-The incident happened around 1:20 a.m.
+The attack happened around 1:20 a.m.
 Feb.
 15 in the 7300 block of Santa Monica Boulevard, according to a report.
 LASD Bulletin.

-Footage of the incident shows two men with flashlights, one of whom was walking a dog, talking to another man as he passed them on the sidewalk in the opposite direction.
-It's unclear if the three men exchanged words or what exactly led to the physical confrontation, but the two assault suspects turned and followed the victim.
+Footage of the incident shows two individuals with flashlights, one of whom is walking a dog, speaking to the safety ambassador as he passes them on the sidewalk in the opposite direction.
+It's unclear if the three exchanged words or what exactly led to the physical confrontation, but the two assault suspects turned and followed the victim.

-The situation escalates when the two men and a dog are seen in what appears to be a verbal argument with the victim while intruding into his personal space.
+The situation escalates when the two suspects are seen in what appears to be a verbal argument with the victim while invading his personal space.

-A violent fight broke out between the victim and the men, which eventually ended in the middle of Santa Monica Boulevard, as vehicles passed by.
+A violent fight between the victim and the individuals broke out and eventually ended in the middle of Santa Monica Boulevard as vehicles passed.

-The victim, who was defending himself, turned and ran while one of the men and the dog chased him.
+The security ambassador, who was trying to defend himself, turned and ran while one of the men and the dog chased him.

+Officers from the West Hollywood Sheriff's Station found one of the suspects and arrested him on suspicion of assault with a deadly weapon.
+Authorities said the security ambassador was not only struck with a flashlight, but also hit with pepper spray.

 He is described only as an adult male, approximately 30 to 40 years old, approximately 5 feet 10 inches tall and weighing approximately 190 pounds.